1QB-Information-Technologies/ccvm/README.md

 ## Contributing

 We appreciate your pull requests and welcome opportunities to discuss new ideas.
-Check out our [contribution guide](CONTRIBUTING.md) and feel free to improve the `ccvm` package.
+Check out our [contribution guide](CONTRIBUTING.md) and feel free to improve the `ccvm_simulators` package.
 For major changes, please open an issue first to discuss any suggestions for changes you might have.

 Thank you for considering making a  contribution to our project!
 We appreciate your help and support.